Both whole-house and portable humidifiers offer the following benefits:

 Humidifiers protect your skin against dehydration by increasing the air’s moisture content.
 This keeps your skin—including your lips—feeling and looking hydrated all winter long.

-2. Lower Your Risk of Infection
+2. Lower Your Risk Of Infection

 While dry winter air puts you at greater risk of sickness, the moisture produced by humidifiers keeps your nasal passages and airways healthy.
 Since viruses and bacteria are less transmissible in warm, humid environments, dehumidifiers reduce the spread of airborne contaminants that cause various respiratory problems.